TACIXAT/Reddit-Data-Scraper/README.md

 Reddit-Data-Scraper
 ===================

 Scrapes posts from /new and collects information about posts and comments.
+Best effort for getting all posts and comments in a week.

 Programming as the data collection portion for another student's analysis project.

 Basic algorithm:

 	Parent Process
 		Scrapes posts every 35 seconds off /new
 		Adds posts to posts dict